uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

 :code:`[values_first, values_first + distance(keys_first, keys_last))` according to the sorted order of the keys.
 The order of equal keys is not guaranteed to be preserved.

-If no comparator is provided, the keys are sorted with respect to :code:`std::less`.
+If no comparator is provided, the keys are sorted with respect to :code:`std::less{}`.

 .. code:: cpp